mohd7469/ifttt-action/README.md

 ## Usage

+Update the action.yml with your ifttt event and key for your action.
 You can now consume the action by referencing the v1 branch

 See [action.yml](https://github.com/awais786327/ifttt-action/blob/master/action.yml)